-It is important to note that the area used to calculate the greening requirements for your holding may, in some cases, be different to the area used to calculate the value of your Greening Payment.
+It is important to note that the area used to calculate the Greening requirements for your holding may, in some cases, be different to the area used to calculate the value of your Greening Payment.

-The value of your Greening Payment will be calculated on the basis of the eligible agricultural area that you use to activate Basic Payment Scheme payment entitlements or the number of Basic Payment scheme payment entitlements you hold whichever is the lesser.
+The value of your Greening Payment will be calculated on the basis of the eligible agricultural area that you use to activate BPS payment entitlements or the number of BPS payment entitlements you hold whichever is the lesser.

-A worked example can be found in the 2017 Guide to the Greening Payment at:
+A worked example can be found in the 2019 Guide to the Greening Payment at: